THE LATEST NEWS ABOUT THE ARCHITECTURAL PHOTOGRAPHY AWARDS

 The Architectural Photography Awards exhibition at the Turkish Trade Centre for Architecture and Design in Clerkenwell, London, which runs from 19th June until the end of August.

-Tuesday 18th June: Launch party of the the Architectural Photography Awards at the Turkish Trade Centre in London with overall winner of the APA 2018, Pawel Paniczko, making a guest appearance.
+Tuesday 18th June: Launch party of the Architectural Photography Awards at the Turkish Trade Centre in London with overall winner of the APA 2018, Pawel Paniczko, making a guest appearance.

 Monday 17th June: Finishing touches to the exhibition and the entrance to the Turkish Trade Centre which features Pawel's winning image.